SuperErnD/SuperErnD/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on BlueOS
+- 🔭 I’m currently working on OpenWiki!
-- 🌱 I’m currently learning Python,Osdev
+- 🌱 I’m currently learning Python
 - 👯 I’m looking to collaborate on None!)
-- 🤔 I’m looking for help with BlueOS
+- 🤔 I’m looking for help with OpenWiki!
-- 💬 Ask me about Osdev?
+- 💬 Ask me about developing with python?
-- 📫 How to reach me: Discord : Diman#5397 (RUS)
+- 📫 How to reach me: Discord : TheDiman#5397 (RUS)
 - 😄 Pronouns: none..
-- ⚡ Fun fact: Im dev BlueOS 0.5 years!
+- ⚡ Fun fact: Im starting dev openwiki....

 <a href="https://github.com/SuperErnD">